elba7r/system-v9/erpnext/docs/user/manual/en/selling/quotation.md

 While making your sales transactions like a Quotation (or Sales Order) you can also give discounts to your customers.
 In the Discount section, add the discount in percentage or fixed amount.
-Read [Discount](https://erpnext.org/docs/user/manual/en/selling/articles/applying-discount) for more explanation.

 {next}